Teaching

 — SUNY Purchase student, Spring 2021

-My goal as an educator is to guide students to think critically about the world and the structures and systems that represent and shape it, developing their own voices as innovative researchers and creative practitioners.
-I am prepared to teach a wide range of theory and history courses for students of all levels in cinema and media studies and visual culture, from documentary and experimental film/video to personal documentary, experimental film production, community media, media and the environment, and Japanese and East Asian cinema.
-I have gained extensive experience as an instructor through teaching courses at SUNY Purchase College in addition to The New School and University of Rochester, being invited to guest lecture at undergraduate and graduate programs, as well as working with community media organizations as an educator—which constitutes both a pedagogical practice and research subject.
-My commitment to grow as an educator has been supported by the Susan B. Anthony Institute for Gender, Sexuality, and Women’s Studies Teaching Fellowship and is a career-long pursuit I am excited to continue expanding with my rigorous academic research agenda.
+My goal as an educator is to guide students to think critically about the world and the structures and systems that represent and shape it, developing their own confident and empathetic voices while building skills in visual culture and moving image research and creative practice.
+I am accomplished in teaching a wide range of media history, theory, and production courses for students of all levels, from experimental film/video production to documentary theory, environmental media, gender studies, Japanese and East Asian cinema, film programming, as well as upper level research methods and first-year learning community seminars.
+My work with students in the classroom and extracurricular campus events was recognized with the Student Engagement Award at SUNY Purchase, and my mentorship of first-year students supported with a Faculty in Residence Fellowship.
+I have gained extensive experience as an instructor at Ithaca College, The New School, and University of Rochester, as well as through invitations to guest lecture at undergraduate and graduate programs and working with community media organizations as an educator—which constitutes both a pedagogical practice and research subject.
+My commitment to grow as an educator has been supported by the Susan B. Anthony Institute for Gender, Sexuality, and Women’s Studies Teaching Fellowship and pedagogical excellence is a career-long pursuit I am excited to continue striving for while pursuing a rigorous academic research agenda.

 “The professor’s enthusiasm and passion for what he does is contagious.”